Synchronize accelerated clock in a multipartite relativistic quantum system: Introduction

-High-accuracy synchronization of separated clocks is of fundamental interest in fundamental physics and a wide range of applications such as the global positioning system (GPS), navigation, gravitational wave observation, airport traffic control, as well as the laser interferometer gravitational wave observation (LIGO) \cite{Simons,Lewandowski}.
+High-accuracy synchronization of separated clocks is of fundamental interest in fundamental physics and a wide range of applications such as the global positioning system (GPS), navigation, gravitational wave observation, as well as the laser interferometer gravitational wave observation (LIGO) \cite{Simons,Lewandowski}.
 There are two approaches to synchronize a pair of clocks.
 Einstein's synchronization proposal \cite{Einstein} is implemented by exchanging pulses between two spatially separated clocks and measuring their arrival time.
-An alternative approach is the Eddington clock transport proposal \cite{Eddington} , which is based on sending a locally synchronized clock from one part to the other part.
-However, both of them are limited by the unstable intervening media, and some quantum strategies of clock synchronization \cite{Jozsa,Yurtserver,Burt,Jozsa2,qsyn3,qsyn4,qsyn41,qsyn5,qsyn6,yuefan1,yuefan2,qsyn71,qsyn72,Ren,Komar,Valencia,Quan,Zhang} have been performed to achieve an enhancement of accuracy.
-The main advancement of the quantum clock synchronization (QCS) proposals are employing quantum entanglement and state squeezing to improve the precision of synchronization.
+An alternative approach is the Eddington clock transport proposal \cite{Eddington}, which is based on sending a locally synchronized clock from one part to the other part.
+However, both of them are limited by the unstable intervening media, and a few quantum strategies of clock synchronization \cite{qsyn41,qsyn5,qsyn6,yuefan1,yuefan2,qsyn71,qsyn72,Ren,Komar} and experiments \cite{Valencia,Quan,Zhang} have been performed to achieve an enhancement of accuracy.
+In these studies, precisions of clock synchronization in bipartite \cite{Jozsa,Yurtserver,Burt,Jozsa2} and multipartite\cite{qsyn3,qsyn4,Krco,Ben-Av} quantum systems were found to be greatly improved by quantum resources.